Benefits of daily journaling

 Since we began our journaling habit our lives really have changed.

 We have found that living an examined life and reflecting on our behaviours consciously has allowed us to hone in on our priorities and to live more authentically.
+There is no wonder that this ancient practise has lasted.

 Now we won’t go as far as Socrates when he said ‘an unexamined life isn’t worth living’ but it is definitely a damn sight better and there is an immense feeling of satisfaction reflecting on the small changes as they compound making us slightly better with each passing day.